deeplearning4j/deeplearning4j/data-for-deep-learning.md

 * Classification: This image represents a horse; this email looks like spam; this transaction is fraudulent
 * Clustering: These two sounds are similar.
 This document is probably what user X is looking for
-* Predictions: Given their web lob activity, Customer A looks like they are going to stop using your service
+* Predictions: Given their web log activity, Customer A looks like they are going to stop using your service

 Deep learning is best applied to unstructured data like images, video, sound or text.
 An image is just a blob of pixels, a message is just a blob of text.
 This data is not organized in a typical, relational database by rows and columns.
 That makes it more difficult to